Article by John Duncan with casting input from Richard Post and Parker Thompson

 Finding Your Fly Rod

 At the beginning of this casting session, with 42 fly rods arrayed on Town Park lawn and approximately the same number of reels covered by a rain jacket against the softball fence, Rich said, “When we cast similar rods side-by-side, we learn something different than when we just cast through a whole series.”
 The point of this exercise is to help anglers discern the nuances of competing models for their specific fishing purposes.
-In the last 12 months, Sage, Winston and Orvis introduced new medium action fly rods.
-In comparing these carefully with each other, and with our old favorites from Scott and G.Loomis, we are witnessing the soul of these companies evolve in real time.
+In the last 18 months, Scott, Sage, Winston and Orvis introduced new medium action fly rods.
+In comparing these carefully with each other, and with some sneaky “LP” models from G.Loomis, we are witnessing the soul of these companies evolve in real time.

 It is safe to say that virtually no private angler has the opportunity to cast all of these fly rods side-by-side.
 In our continuing quest to embody the ethos of “specialty shop,” this is a medium for Telluride Angler to advance knowledge among fellow anglers, provide an enduring resource, log design achievements and, most importantly, help anglers choose the future legends for their fly rod quivers.
 This is our continuing education.